SpectrumLib/Dependencies/ImageSharp/README.md

 # VulkanCore

-This is the SixLabors.ImageSource project compiled from source, restargeted to x64.
+This folder contains the SixLabors.Core and SixLabors.ImageSource projects compiled from source, restargeted to x64.